Vishnuprasad8861/Global-Super-Store-/README.md

 Analysis of product performance, including best-selling products, profit margins, and product categories driving sales.
 ### Geospatial Analysis:
 Geographical visualization of sales data to identify regions with high sales volume and potential market opportunities.
+## Key Insights
+### Seasonal Trends:
+Identification of seasonal sales patterns to optimize inventory management and marketing strategies.
+### Customer Behavior:
+Understanding customer preferences and purchasing habits to tailor marketing campaigns and improve customer retention.
+### Product Performance:
+Identifying top-performing products and product categories to focus marketing efforts and inventory allocation.
+### Geographical Opportunities:
+Exploration of untapped geographical markets and opportunities for expansion based on sales data.